ewoodhead/npa-hierarchy/README.md

 <A1|1 B1|1> = 0.2694
 <A1|1 B2|1> = 0.03734
 <A1|1 B1|2> = 0.2694
-; 81 more lines like this.
+; 81 more lines like this printed.
 ```

 The `write-expectation-values` function is similar but lets you explicitly